baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 Our objective is to configure all necessary components for the AKS Cluster, which include:

-1. **Resource Group**: A container for organizing related Azure resources.
+1. **Resource Group**: A container for organizing related Azure resources, simplifying management and cost tracking.
-2. **Container Registry**: This serves as the main repository for all Docker images utilized by our private AKS.
+2. **Container Registry**: The main repository for all Docker images used by our private AKS, ensuring secure image deployment.
-3. **AKS Firewall Rules**: To enable outbound internet connectivity, we must configure firewall rules allowing AKS nodes to communicate with essential Azure resources.
+3. **AKS Firewall Rules**: To enable outbound internet connectivity, we must configure firewall rules that allow AKS nodes to communicate securely with essential Azure services.
-4. **Virtual Network (VNet)**: The primary network hosting our AKS subnets.
+4. **Virtual Network (VNet)**: The primary network hosting our AKS subnets, integrated with our Hub VNet to ensure secure and managed traffic flow.
-5. **AKS Cluster**: An Azure-managed Kubernetes service.
+5. **AKS Cluster**: An Azure-managed Kubernetes service, configured with advanced security and connectivity options.

 ### The `ContainerRegistry.ts` Module

 To enhance security and ensure that all Docker images deployed to our AKS cluster are verified, this module establishes a private Container Registry.
-Instead of opening the firewall to allow AKS to download images from the internet, AKS will be restricted to pulling images exclusively from this private Container Registry.
+By restricting AKS to pull images exclusively from this private registry, we eliminate the need to open firewalls to the public internet.

 <details><summary>View code:</summary>